CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_advanced_test_automation.md

     -   "ElementNotVisibleException"
     -   "NoSuchElementException"
 #### Compare POM and Keyword Driven Testing!
+-   Keyword Driven Testing(**KDT**):
+    -   In Keyword Driven Testing, you first identify a set of keywords and then associate an action (or function) related to these keywords.
+Here, every testing action like opening or closing of browser, mouse click, keystrokes, etc. is described by a keyword such as openbrowser, click, Typtext and so on.

+    -   A keyword-driven testing is a scripting technique that uses data files to contain the keywords related to the application being tested

+    -   A keyword-driven testing usually performed by automated testing.

+    -   Tests can be developed without programming knowledge

+-   POM:

 #### Whats the difference between TDD and BDD?
 #### What is API testing and why would you use that?
 #### What is Data Driven Testing and why is it useful?
+-   **Data Driven Testing** framework resolves this problem by keeping the data separate from Functional tests.**The same test script can execute for different combinations of input test** data and generate test results.

+-   **Frequently we have multiple data sets which we need to run the same tests on.
+To create an individual test for each data set is a lengthy and time-consuming process.**

+-   Data Driven Testing framework resolves this problem by keeping the data separate from Functional tests.
+The same test script can execute for different combinations of input test data and generate test results.
 #### What are the challenges and best practices with dynamically loading web elements?
 #### What are the challenges of Mobile Test Automation?